0E9B061F/0E9B061F.github.io/src/blog/i-ching-stick-drying-rack.md

 ::fig[:e[Yarrow|{{url.yarrow002}}] (*Achillea millefolium*), :w[Jacob Sturm], 1796]{#icp-yarrow-002 pos=right}

 You might be wondering what the *I Ching* is, or how plant stalks are involved.
 Briefly, the *I Ching* is a divinatory text and one of the :w[five Chinese classics|Four Books and Five Classics#Five Classics].
 It's title is usually translated as *Book of Changes*, or *Classic of Changes*.
-The current form of its core text was finalized between the 9th and 4th century BC.
-The *guà* (trigrams and hexagrams), and various divination systems employing them, certainly predate this --- oracle bones marked with *guà* have been found dating to the late Shang dynasty[^oraclebones].
-The *I Ching* is effectively the culmination of older and poorly known divination traditions using *guà*.
+The current form of its core text was finalized by the 9th century BC, during the early :w[Zhou dynasty].
+The *guà* (trigrams and hexagrams), and various divination systems employing them, certainly predate this --- oracle bones marked with numbers indicating *guà* have been found dating to the late :w[Shang dynasty].[^oraclebones] The *I Ching* is effectively the culmination of older and poorly known divination traditions using *guà*.
 Regardless, the *I Ching* is truly ancient, dating to at least the late Bronze age, and representing a continuous ~3,000-year practice.

 Casting a hexagram is the first step in the divination process, followed by interpretation thereof.
 This is done by a randomized process; it is a form of :w[cleromancy], other examples of which include :w[kau chim] (求签), :w[ifá], various forms of :w[cartomancy], and Roman :w[|sortes (ancient Rome)].
 Generating randomness can be accomplished by a number of more-or-less traditional means.
-The most traditional method is by way of yarrow stalks (which could be considered an example of :w[rhabdomancy]), but one can also use coins, or a computer, or any other means that is suitably random.
-Different methods may produce different distributions of results, directly affecting divination.
+The most traditional method is by way of achillomancy[^achillomancy] --- casting yarrow stalks --- a form of :w[rhabdomancy].
+Development of achillomancy helped to civilize divination; older traditions not only employed animal sacrifice, but human sacrifice as well.[^sacrifice] One can also use coins, or a computer, or any other means that is suitably random.
+Different methods may produce different distributions of results, however, directly affecting divination.

 As to how randomness is generated using plant stalks, I use :e[The Ancient Yarrow Stalk Method|{{url.aysm}}], although I've streamlined the process somewhat in practice.
 The process is too involved to reiterate here, so check the link for details, if you're interested.